lacyk3/pnri-projects/README.md

 # pnri-projects
 Projects for Dudley lab at Pacific Northwest Research Institute

 The ability to automatically quantify phenotypic traits of microbial communities from images in an accurate and robust manner is crucial to advancing high-throughput genetic studies.
-Using tools from the python scientific stack, we have developed a flexible pipeline for extracting meaningful features from colony images.
+Using tools from the python scientific stack, we have developed a flexible pipeline for extracting meaningful features from plate images.

 ## Documents
 * [Preprint](https://arxiv.org/abs/1907.10712) (July 2019)